INTRODUCTION

 - Start Slow: Begin with low-intensity activities and gradually increase intensity and duration.

-- Set Realistic Goals: Break down long-term goals into smaller, achievable milestones.
+- Set Realistic Goals: Break down long-term goals into smaller and achievable milestones.

-- Make It Social: Partner with friends or join a fitness class for motivation.
+- Make It Social: Partner with friends or join a training class for motivation.

 - Incorporate Movement Into Your Day: Use stairs instead of elevators, walk during phone calls or bike to work.